Auckland

 L1EAP is a course for students who have or are learning English as an additional language, regardless of length of stay in New Zealand.
 It is a course within our EAP programme which focuses on the academic language and literacy skills required for success in New Zealand, and is an alternative programme to mainstream English.

-L1EAP is designed for English language learners at Pre-Intermediate level.
-This course focus is on developing students' core skills of reading, writing, speaking, listening and vocabulary skills, and aims to support students to build their confidence in all areas of English in preparation for success in the New Zealand education system.
-A key area of study in L1EAP is productive English where students are encouraged to express themsleves using learnt sentence structures and paragraphs, for both written and spoken situations.
+L1EAP focuses on developing students' core skills of reading, writing, speaking, listening and vocabulary skills, and aims to support students to build their confidence in all areas of English in preparation for success in the New Zealand education system.
+A key area of study in L1EAP is productive English where students are encouraged to express themselves using learnt sentence structures and paragraphs, for both written and spoken situations.

 This course supports students to develop their ability to use and interpret language, while exploring a range of literature.
 Students will develop their ability to write confidently in a variety of styles and for different audiences.
 This course will also support student achievement in the NCEA Literacy Co-Requisite as required.